Adjust an Uno Solution for a faster build with Visual Studio 2022

-The Uno Platform template provides a cross-targeted Class library that includes multiple target frameworks.
-While building with the command line dotnet build -f net7.0-ios only builds the application's head and the class library for net7.0-ios, Visual Studio builds all the target frameworks, regardless of the project head's target framework.
+While building with the command line dotnet build -f net7.0-ios only builds the application's head and the class library for net7.0-ios, as of Visual Studio 17.8, class library builds are considering all target frameworks, regardless of the project head's target framework being built.
+(Please help the Uno Platform community by upvoting the issue!)

 1. Let's create a set of solution filters to ensure that individual project heads can be loaded: